Skip to main content

 Core Components

-• RDS PostgreSQL Database Stores application data, user information, and investigation artifacts with encrypted storage and automated backups.
+• Managed PostgreSQL Database Stores application data, user information, and investigation artifacts with encrypted storage and automated backups.
+AWS RDS, Google Cloud SQL, or Azure Database for PostgreSQL recommended.

 Optional Components